rails-decal/proj1/README.md

 **[+1% of final course grade]** Implement Pokemon healing.
   - Increment health by 10.
-  - Your Pokemon should now be hidden when health is <= 0, instead of being destroyed.
+  - Your Pokemon should now be hidden from other trainers when health is <= 0, instead of being destroyed.
   - You should be able to heal only your **own** Pokemon.

 **[+5% of final course grade]** Implement Pokemon battling.